Achieving the Asymptotically Optimal Sample Complexity of Offline Reinforcement Learning: A DRO-Based Approach: Introduction

-\textit{DRO-based Approach.} Another popular approach is to first construct a set of ``statistically plausible'' MDP models based on the empirical transition kernel, and then find the policy that optimizes the worst-case performance over this set \cite{zanette2021provable,uehara2021pessimistic,rigter2022rambo,bhardwaj2023adversarial,guo2022model,hong2023pessimistic,chang2021mitigating}.
-These works, however, either are NP-hard or use heuristic approximations without theoretical optimality guarantee.
-Our work falls into this category, but our method is computationally efficient and has a near-optimal sample complexity.
+\item \textit{DRO-based Approaches.} Another approach is to first construct a set of ``statistically plausible'' MDP models based on the empirical transition kernel estimated using the dataset, and then find the policy that optimizes the worst-case performance over this set \citep{zanette2021provable,uehara2021pessimistic,rigter2022rambo,bhardwaj2023adversarial,guo2022model,hong2023pessimistic,chang2021mitigating,blanchet2023double}.
+However, finding such a policy under the models proposed in these works can be NP-hard, hence some heuristic approximations without theoretical optimality guarantee are used to deploy their approaches.
+Our work falls into this category, but the computational complexity is polynomial, and the sample complexity of our approach is minimax optimal.
+A recent work \citep{panaganti2023bridging} also proposes a distribution-based DRO framework similar to ours, and their sample complexity results match ours in the first part but fail to obtain the minimax optimality as our improved results in the second part.

+\item \textit{Offline RL with function approximation.} There is another substantial interest in combining offline reinforcement learning with function approximation (e.g., deep neural networks) in order to encode inductive biases and enable generalization across large, potentially continuous state spaces, with recent progress on both model-free and model-based approaches \citep{ross2012agnostic,laroche2019safe,fujimoto2019off,kumar2019stabilizing,agarwal2020optimistic}.
+Besides the aforementioned challenges, an additional issue regarding the representational conditions of the function class is introduced, which assert that the function approximator is flexible enough to represent value functions induced by certain policies.
+A huge body of recent works aims to understand the condition for the function classes, including Bellman completeness condition \citep{liu2020provably, jin2021pessimism, xie2021bellman,yin2021near,rashidinejad2021bridging}, or Bellman realizability \citep{xie2021batch,chen2022offline,rashidinejad2022optimal,jiang2020minimax}.
+However, in this paper, we mainly consider the tabular setting, where no requirement on the function class is needed.